 8:02 In Class A the coach-pitcher shall pitch from a standing position only and from any distance along a straight line from the center of the mound or pitching slab to home plate.

-8:03 The coach-pitcher will make every effort to go to the Designated Pitcher's Box off the field after the ball is hit.
-Interference will be called at the discretion of the Umpire.
+8:03 The coach-pitcher will make every effort to go to the Designated area off the field after the ball is hit.
+Interference will be called at the discretion of the umpire.

 Penalty: Intentional-Batter is out and the ball is dead.